mobiaqua/igep-x-loader/ISEE_README.txt

 * Configure TPS65950 voltage to 1.35V if it's used a DM3730 processor.
 * Added new parameter MachineID in kernel tag file, with it you can
 	- configure the kernel board ID setup
+* Added new parameter buddy for kernels 2.6.35.13-3
 * Optimize some LPDDR Memory configuration values
 * Removed some OneNand Debug information
 * Removed some FAT incorrect warnings
 * Only support gcc 4.5.2 linaro version
+* Added Initial Ram disk

 2.2 Issues
 -----------